Carl-Antcliff/About-Me/README.md

 # About-Me
 I am a currently a Field Services/ Network engineer working on Juniper/ Cisco networks.
-I am currently learning Python & Bash, with a view to creating various automation scripts.
+In my spare time I am learning Python & Bash, with a view to creating various automation scripts.
-I will also be sharing none-privileged/ Publicly available information about Juniper & Cisco networking products, as well as links to training material that I find useful.
+I will also be sharing none-privileged/ publicly available information about Juniper & Cisco networking products, as well as links to any training material that I find useful.

-All view are my own and not those of my employer.
+All views are my own and not those of my employer.